Skip to content

 Civizelotes civicus

-This relatively small spider (3.4-5.5 mm) was discovered in the Teign Valley in 2020 and this is the only known location in Britain.
-It has been found on three slopes near Castle Drogo (managed by the National Trust) and two at Dunsford (part of the Teign Valley Woods SSSI managed by Devon Wildlife Trust) and is currently known from 400 mof potentially 1 kmof discontinuous suitable habitat.
+This relatively small spider (3.4-5.5 mm) was discovered in the Teign Valley in 2020 and this is the spider’s only known location in Britain.
+It’s been found on three slopes near Castle Drogo (managed by the National Trust) and two at Dunsford (part of the Teign Valley Woods SSSI managed by Devon Wildlife Trust) and is currently known from 400 mof potentially 1 kmof discontinuous suitable habitat.

 Actions